-Mixture of Experts (MoE) is the architectural principle behind the scaling of modern large language models including GPT-4, Mixtral, and Switch Transformer.
-Rather than activating every parameter for every input, MoE routes each token to a small subset of specialized sub-networks (experts), achieving massive model capacity at a fraction of the computational cost.
+Mixture of Experts (MoE) is the architectural principle behind the scaling of GPT-4, Mixtral, and Switch Transformer.
+Rather than activating every parameter for every input, MoE routes each token to a small subset of specialized sub-networks (experts), increasing model capacity without proportionally increasing compute.

 This first installment derives the mathematical foundations: gating functions, top-$k$ routing, and the load balancing loss that prevents expert collapse.